IvanBerenguer/Foot-bot/README.md

 # Foot-bot

 Foot-bot it is an arduino software made in 2018 in the robotics school, probot school.
-The consists of a bluetooth application for the cell phone in which we can control different previously programmed actions such as moving on the court or kicking the ball.
+It works through a bluetooth application for the smarthphone in which we can control different previously programmed actions such as moving on the court or kicking the ball.

 ## Developed in 🛠️
 * Desarrollada en Arduino